FINDING FREEDOM WITH THE LIVING INQUIRIES

 Many tears have been shed, old wounds liberated and assumed identities released along the way.
 At one point in sessions I began noticing images of myself lying face down under water, or sometimes under cement – “Deadish,” I remarked.
 I was confused about how to proceed with life after all the mixed messages and frustrating situations I’d experienced.
 A feeling of “hopeless” appeared a lot, and “unlovable.”

 With the help of compassionate and skilled facilitators and trainers, I have gradually seen that the potent images, dramatic thoughts and painful sensations are just coming and going in the field of consciousness or awareness, and as I offer less resistance, suffering lessens.
 After many years of exhaustive self-discovery work, I can now see the formerly stuck places loosening, softening and breaking open, and the river of life flowing more freely.

 The Living Inquiries process is immensely practical and supportive.
 We become intimate with what’s showing up in life, learn to welcome it, experience how it feels (rather than pushing it away), rest with it, open to it and allow it to be exactly as it is.
 You can learn to facilitate a session for yourself (self-inquiry) and join in with support groups on Facebook where many people meet and share ideas, struggles and successes.

 There are also times when calling on a skilled facilitator is a wise step.
-Living Inquiries sessions are different from traditional therapy in that we are not attempting to heal or change the personality.
-Rather we are taking a look, with focused curiosity, at the triggers, images, thoughts and sensations – mistaken identities – that show up in life and appear to bind us.
+Living Inquiries sessions are different from compassion and curiosity, at the triggers, images, thoughts and sensations – mistaken identities – that show up in life and appear to bind us.
 Once they are seen clearly, they tend to release or dissolve.